“Words” v “Phrase”

 Quote the verse containing the words “ancient time.”

-While is specific example is not grammatically a “phrase,” for Bible Quizzing purposes, we have standardized on this term because 1) it is easier for a quizmaster not to have to stress the S at the end of “wordS” when the term immediately precedes the key point of interruption; and, 2) should a quizzer interrupt prematurely in the middle of either “wor/” or “phra/” the quizzer immediately knows whether he or she should ask for a single word or a multi-word phrase.
+While this specific example is not grammatically a “phrase,” for Bible Quizzing purposes, we have standardized on this term because 1) it is easier for a quizmaster not to have to stress the S at the end of “wordS” when the term immediately precedes the key point of interruption; and, 2) should a quizzer interrupt prematurely in the middle of either “wor/” or “phra/” the quizzer immediately knows whether he or she should ask for a single word or a multi-word phrase.

 As a corollary, there are instances in which the number of words in a phrase may be specified by the writer to aid quizzers.
 For example: